|

 A section of straight track.

-The lava rock is from the Great Dikes of Spanish Peak which is best seen from US 160.
+To the south, we could see lava rock which is from the Great Dikes of Spanish Peak and is best seen from US 160.

 Another view of the Sangre de Cristo Mountains.